walestatistical-nwu/CPB_Project/README.md

 2. Further analyses and interpretation of the customer clusters identified:
       a.
 Cluster 2 as 'Premium' customer segment
       b.
 Clusters 1 & 3 as 'Opportunity' customer segments
       c.
 Cluster 4 as the 'Least Contributor' customer segment
+      d.
+All (Male and Female) customers were not purchasing equally
 ##### Insights
 The following were inferred from the findings and interpretations from the analyses performed:
 1. Within the 'Premium' segment, youths (between the ages of 26 and 32